metabrainz/acousticbrainz-server/docs/api.rst

 Constants
 ^^^^^^^^^

-Constants that are releavant to using the API:
+Constants that are relevant to using the API:

 .. autodata:: webserver.views.api.v1.core.MAX_ITEMS_PER_BULK_REQUEST